cyantis/datasciencecoursera/README.md

 # datasciencecoursera
-As part of my Coursera ccurse evalutation.
+As part of my Coursera course evalutation.